tcollins/lastic/README.md

 # Lastic

-### A command line tool for Elastic Search with AWS support
+### A command line tool for Elasticsearch with AWS support

 ### What's Lastic?

-Lastic is a command line tool that allows you to make Elastic Search API calls.
+Lastic is a command line tool that allows you to make Elasticsearch API calls.

 ### Why does this exist?
 Why not just use curl?

-Lastic exists to make it easy to send curl like requests to the AWS Elastic Search service which requires AWS Signature Version 4 to authenticate.
-Also, since this tool is Elastic Search specific it includes some specific features to make working with Elastic Search easier.
+Lastic exists to make it easy to send curl like requests to the AWS Elasticsearch service which requires AWS Signature Version 4 to authenticate.
+Also, since this tool is Elasticsearch specific it includes some specific features to make working with Elasticsearch easier.

 ### Usage